 Your rate card is one of your first impressions.
 Make it good.A blog rate card shows confidence, professionalism, and experience.
 Click To Tweet

 Some Rate Card Essentials:

-Since your rate card will likely be sent in conjunction with your media kit you can be brief in the introduction text of your email pitch, as the nitty gritty details of the services and “why”s they should work with you should be explained in your media kit.
+Since your rate card will likely be sent in conjunction with your media kit you can be brief in the introduction text of your email pitch, as the nitty-gritty details of the services and “why”s they should work with you should be explained in your media kit.

-My rate card is named Packs Light Blog Rate Card – 09262018.pdf
+My rate card is named Packs Light – Rate Card – 20200502.pdf

 If you're pitching creatively you may end up sending someone your rate card via Facebook Messenger, Instagram DM, Twitter, etc. so contact information is essential!
 Include “obvious” contact information such as your email address, business phone number (I suggest a Google Number), or Whatsapp so they have the path of least resistance should they decide to accept your pitch.

 Also, adding your social media handles as clickable links in the PDF version makes it that much easier for brands to view and interact with your accounts.